 Subjects, times and locations TBA – Contact [email protected]

 Experience the sound, sight, and taste of different cultures!
 A campus-wide potluck and a microcosm of the heavenly celebration of our community – we want to see every nation represented.
 This is a time to celebrate the cultural diversity in our community and the work God is doing around the world!
 This dinner is co-sponsored by the Wilson Center for World Missions and Student Life Services.
 COVID restrictions on food preparation will be announced.
 Dinner for all Nations ’21 (002)

 For students who are looking to be a part of the Overseas Missions Practicum this summer, the deadline for applications is NOW.
-The potential trips we are offering: Dubai, India, China, Uganda, Athens, Sierra Leone and Japan.
+The potential trips we are offering: Dubai, India, Uganda, Athens, North Africa, Sierra Leone and Japan.
 Contact [email protected] for any questions.

 The Overseas Missions Practicum is an opportunity for Gordon-Conwell students to travel to cross-cultural locations around the world where they can learn to serve the poor, share their faith and network with Christians and missionaries from a broad spectrum of other cultures and church traditions.